Abhimanyu08/Input-Marginalization/README.md

 git clone
 pip install -r requirements.txt
 ```
-By default it interprets a [model trained on sentiment analysis task](https://huggingface.co/textattack/bert-base-uncased-SST-2) availabel on huggingface model hub.
+By default it interprets a [model trained on sentiment analysis task](https://huggingface.co/textattack/bert-base-uncased-SST-2) available on huggingface model hub.
-To calculate attribution scores for an input sentence and a given label (1 for postive sentiment and 0 for negative)
+To calculate attribution scores for an input sentence and a given label (1 for postive sentiment and 0 for negative):
 ```
 python calculate_score.py\
 --sent "I just couldn't like that movie"\